-We will be posting a series of blogs on the Traveline Cymru website with tips and advice for keeping your children safe on Wales’ roads and transport systems.
+We will be posting a series of blogs on the Traveline Cymru website with tips and advice for keeping your children safe and visible when travelling by bus, train, bike and foot.
 In this first blog post, discover what your child can do this winter to Be Safe and Be Seen when making their journey by foot.

 2. Make use of the torch on your phone.
 This is especially important in poorly lit areas.
-Using the torch on your phone can allow you to see the road and pavement ahead, keeping you aware of any oncoming dangers.
+Using the torch on your phone can improve visibility of the road and pavement ahead, keeping you aware of any oncoming dangers.
 It can also make drivers aware of your presence along roads that are served by few or no street lamps.
 But remember to use your torch sensibly!
 Using it to distract drivers can be dangerous.
 If your child does not have a phone, you can purchase a small handheld or head torch from most shops or online retailers.

 4. Avoid distractions.
 Playing a game on your phone, listening to music through your headphones, chatting to a friend.
-These are things that we all do with the potential to distract us from the dangers of the road ahead.
+These are things that we all do with the potential to distract us from the dangers of the road.
 It is important to stay aware of your surroundings and pay attention to what is happening around you when making any journey by foot.
-Even if your child does not want to ditch the headphones completely, encourage them to wear just the one.
-This means they can hear oncoming cars or people walking behind them and react accordingly.
+Even if your child won’t ditch the headphones completely, encourage them to wear just one.
+This means they can hear oncoming cars or people walking behind them and react in good time.

 5. Know where you are going.
-Make sure your child avoids the dangers of not knowing their journey route.
-Whether they are walking to school, a friend’s house, or to one of the festive events being held across Wales this winter.
-Show your child how they can discover the length and route of their journey before setting off by using the Journey Planner on the Traveline Cymru website.
-The route will appear on an easy to follow map that they can use throughout their journey.
-We also have a free Contact Centre service that you can call on 0800 464 00 00.
-Your child can call one of our friendly advisors who will be able to help them plan the rest of their journey if they encounter any problems (so make sure this number is in their phones!)
+Make sure your child avoids the dangers of not knowing their route, whether they are walking to school, a friend’s house or to a festive event.
+Using our Journey Planner on the Traveline Cymru website or app, they can discover the length and route of their journey before setting off; the route will appear on an easy to follow map that they can use throughout their journey.
+We also have a Freephone number service that can be reached on 0800 464 00 00.
+One of friendly advisors who will be able to help your child plan the rest of their journey if they encounter any problems (so make sure this number is saved in their phones!)

 You can find out more about the Be Safe Be Seen campaign on the Nation Radio website.